 Project Manager Group

-Meeting management software, File transfer protocols, Web based phone tools and Specialist team collaboration and project management software are the only functions implemented regularly by this group as presented in Figure 4.13.
-There is some degree of implementation of the rest of the functions available and Web-based cost estimation the least.
+Meeting management software, file transfer protocols, web based phone tools and specialist team collaboration and project management software are the only functions implemented regularly by this group, as presented in Figure 4.13.
+There is some degree of implementation of the rest of the functions available and Web-based cost estimation is used the least.
 The group`s overall rating has a mean score of 4.2 and a median score of 3.0.